CartoDB/airship/docs/guides/08-Styling.md

 Customizing a CSS variable is simple.
 You just have to write the selector and put the variable to override inside that selector rules.

-To override a global variable like `--as--color--primary`, which doesn't specifically belong to any of the components, you need to put it into a `:root` selector.
+To override a global variable like `--as--color--primary`, which does not specifically belong to any of the components, you need to put it into a `:root` selector.

 ```html
 <!-- Include CSS -->